Testing Transformer Learnability on the Arithmetic Sequence of Rooted Trees: The learning Model

-\textit{Transformers}~\cite{vaswani2017attention} are a powerful type of neural network that is currently achieving state-of-the art results in various domains, such as natural language processing (NLP)~\cite{devlin2018bert, howard2018universal, radford2018improving, brown2020language, chatgpt}, image classification~\cite{dosovitskiy2021an}, protein structure prediction~\cite{jumper2021highly} and detection of ground states of many-body quantum systems~\cite{viteritti2022transformer, rende2023simple, viteritti2023transformer}.
+~\cite{vaswani2017attention} are a powerful type of neural network that is currently achieving state-of-the art results in various domains, such as natural language processing (NLP)~\cite{devlin2018bert, howard2018universal, radford2018improving, brown2020language, chatgpt}, image classification~\cite{dosovitskiy2021an}, protein structure prediction~\cite{jumper2021highly}, detection of ground states of many-body quantum systems~\cite{viteritti2022transformer, rende2023simple, viteritti2023transformer} and many others.
 Contrary to previous models of neural networks, transformers have been shown to be more adequate in capturing long-range correlations in sequential type of data, like, for instance, words in a sentence.
+This peculiar property of such architectures motivated us to test their effectiveness in capturing correlations and structure in a special, structured sequence of symbols determined by an underlying complex set of rules, such as $\mathds N\mathcal T$.

-To learn these correlations, transformers rely on the so-called \textit{self-attention mechanism}, which, roughly speaking, effectively transforms each element, or \textit{word}, $w_i$ within a ``sentence'' $\bw=(w_k)_{k=1}^L$ of length $L$, into another vector $\bh_i \in \R^d$, where $d\in\mathds N$ is a hyperparameter of the architecture\footnote{In general and in our setup the correspondence between words and tokens is not one-to-one, nevertheless we assume such a correspondence here for the sake of simplicity, delaying the details about the tokenization later in the text.}.
-Fig.~\ref{fig:attention} (left) illustrates the mechanism of self-attention using NLP as an explanatory example.
-Each word $w_i$ is first mapped into a machine-readable, one-hot encoded vector $\hat{\bt}_i \in \R^d$ and then mapped, through an embedding matrix, into a $d-$dimensional vector $\bt_i \in \R^d$ named \emph{token}.
-This continuous embedding space is essential for enabling self-attention to generalize across related symbols rather than treat each token as an unrelated categorical label \cite{embedding_reprs}.
-The self-attention layer then transforms each token $\bt_i$ into the vector $\bh_i$ as a linear combination of all the other tokens in the sentence, weighted by an attention matrix $\mathbf A \in \R^{L \times L}$, whose elements $A_{ij}$ describe how relevant a token $\bt_j$ is to understanding the semantic meaning of token $\bt_i$:
+In light of the subsequent discussion, let us now review some essentials about transformers.
+In the transformer processing, the machine deals with $D$ possible pre-assigned \textit{token values}, each corresponding to a vector in $d$ dimensions, representing the \textit{dictionary} $\mathcal D$ the transformer uses.
+The text sequence the transformer has to process (in our case, the sequence of Dyck words) is therefore first mapped, through a \textit{tokenizer}, into an ordered sequence of such $d$-dimensional tokens: it is now well known that this continuous embedding space is essential for enabling generalization across related symbols rather than treat each token as an unrelated categorical label \cite{embedding_reprs}.
+Given an ordered sequence of $L$ tokens, $\bt=(\bt_1,\dots,\bt_L)$, the self-attention layer transforms each token in the sequence, let us call it $\bt_i\in\R^d$, into a vector $\bh_i\in\R^d$, combination of all the other tokens in the sentence.
+Such linear combination is obtained via an \textit{attention matrix} $\mathbf A \in \R^{L \times L}$, built in such a way that $A_{ij}$ describes how relevant the token $\bt_j$ is to understanding the semantic meaning of the token $\bt_i$: